-Special Topics in Construction and Materials: Read Less [-] ARCH 270 History of Modern Architecture 3 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 This course examines developments in design, theory, graphic representation, construction technology, and interior programming through case studies of individual buildings.
+Special Topics in Construction and Materials: Read Less [-] ARCH 270 History of Modern Architecture 3 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 This course examines developments in design, theory, graphic representation, construction technology, and interior programming through case studies of individual buildings.
 Each lecture will delve deeply into one or sometimes two buildings to examine program, spatial organization, critical building details, and the relationship of the case study building with regard to other parallel works and the architect's overall body of work.
 History of Modern Architecture: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Letter grade.

-Instructor: Castillo

-History of Modern Architecture: Read Less [-]

-ARCH 271 Methods in Historical Research and Criticism in Architecture 4 Units

-Terms offered: Spring 2019, Fall 2014, Spring 2013

-Methods in Historical Research and Criticism in Architecture: Read More

-[7]

-Rules & Requirements

-Prerequisites: Doctoral candidate or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 0 hours of lecture per week

-Additional Details

-Subject/Course Level: Architecture/Graduate

-Grading: Letter grade.
+Instructor: Castillo History of Modern Architecture: Read Less [-] ARCH 271 Methods in Historical Research and Criticism in Architecture 4 Units Terms offered: Spring 2019, Fall 2014, Spring 2013 Methods in Historical Research and Criticism in Architecture Methods in Historical Research and Criticism in Architecture: Read More Rules & Requirements Prerequisites: Doctoral candidate or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 0 hours of lecture per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Letter grade.